MurdockTHS/MurdocksStore/README.md

 ### Questions:
 * What is Entity Framework?
-  * Entity Framework is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
-It eliminates the need for most of the data-access code that developers usually need to write.
+  * Entity Framework is an ORM that enables developers to work with relational data as domain-specific objects.
 * What is a Connection String?
-  * Connection strings used by the Entity Framework contain information used to connect to the underlying ADO.NET data provider that supports the Entity Framework.
-They also contain information about the required model and mapping files.
+  * Connection string is a string that specifies information about a data source and the means of connecting to it.
+It is passed in code to an underlying driver or provider in order to initiate the connection.
 * What is a Database Context?
-  * DbContext is the primary class that is responsible for interacting with the database.
-It is responsible for the following activities: Querying, Change Tracking, Persisting Data, Caching, Manage Relationship and Object Materialization.
+  * DbContext is a class provided by Entity Framework to establish connection to database, query the db and close connection.
 * What is a Model Repository?
-  * The Model repository is a relational database that stores the metadata for projects and folders.
+  * The Model repository is a relational database that stores the metadata for projects and folders
 * Migration vs Scaffolding?
   *
 * Seeding the database?